 No government owns these ecosystems with their services.
 The air does not belong to any citizens of nation-states.
 The air we breathe today was in China last week, and will be in Europe next week.
 Half these atoms now incorporated into my body once floated in these skies above.
 The flow of water between Earth and sky determines the weather and the climate.
 Meteorology has turned out to be substantially more complex than anyone predicted.
 Weather has proved impossible to predict more than two weeks ahead because of the chaotic elements in the atmospheric system.
 Nevertheless natural systems have reliably provided weather and climate for many millennia.
 All this points to the imperative, beyond political citizenship, to become ecological citizens as well.
 Our sustainable future depends on it.

 Ecological citizens do have a major worry, namely, the rise of the Anthropocene enthusiasts.
 These are gung-ho cosmopolites, dominantly in the wealthy nations, that now seek to re-engineer the planet with an ecology that (so they claim) suits us better.
 By recent accounts human dominance is so extensive that Earth has entered a new age, the Anthropocene epoch.
 The mental activities of humans reshaping their agentive capacities physically to re-build their landscapes has produced technological developments giving humans vast powers for transforming 'their' planet through agriculture, industry, and technology.
-This has so dramatically escalated that we have entered the first century in the 45 million centuries of life on Earth in which one species can aspire to manage the planet's future.
+This has so dramatically escalated that we have entered the first century in life's history on Earth in which one species can aspire to manage the planet's future.

 Human-dominated ecosystems today cover more of Earth's land surface than do wild ecosystems.
 Agriculture, construction and mining move more earth than do the natural processes of rock uplift and erosion.
 Humans are now the most important geomorphic agent on the planet's surface: "Human activities have become so pervasive and profound that they rival the great forces of Nature and are pushing the Earth into planetary terra incognita" (Steffen et al., 2007: 614).